There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Plan ahead for the times when your VPN won’t work.
 Image by diy13 on Shutterstock.

-And sadly, that’s quite normal in China these days.
+Sadly, that’s quite normal in China these days.

 Is there anything else I need to do before leaving for China?